AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 ## Editing the smart crop or smart swatch of multiple images {#editing-the-smart-crop-or-smart-swatch-of-multiple-images}

-After you apply an image profile&mdash;containing Smart Crop&mdash;to a folder, all images in that folder have a crop applied to them.
+After you apply an Image Profile&mdash;containing Smart Crop&mdash;to a folder, all images in that folder have a crop applied to them.
 If desired, you can *manually* realign or resize the smart crop window in multiple images to further refine their focal point.

 After you edit a smart crop and save, the change is propagated everywhere you use the crop for the specific images.

-You can re-run smart crop to generate the additional crops again, if required.
+You can rerun smart crop to generate the additional crops again, if necessary.

 **To edit the smart crop or smart swatch of multiple images**:

-1. Tap the AEM logo and navigate to **[!UICONTROL Assets]**, then to a folder that has a smart crop or smart swatch image profile applied to it.
+1. Tap the AEM logo and navigate to **[!UICONTROL Assets]**, then to a folder that has a smart crop or smart swatch Image Profile applied to it.
 1. On the folder, tap the **[!UICONTROL More Actions]** (...) icon, then tap **[!UICONTROL Smart Crop]**.

 1. On the **[!UICONTROL Edit Smart Crops]** page, do any of the following: